 A complex sector requires clear thinking and clear advice

-The demand for new housing continues to exceed supply and the challenge to ensure everyone in the UK has good quality accommodation remains real and urgent.
+The demand for new housing continues to exceed supply and the challenge to ensure everyone has good quality accommodation remains real and urgent.

 The answers to the housing crisis are diverse and complex.
 They consist of traditional and new products: market, social, affordable or the growing private rented sector.
 Delivery requires a careful combination of ingredients: suitable land, viable planning permission, innovative finance, the delivery vehicle, the building contract, buyer, investor or tenant demand and, often, public sector intervention.
 The greatest demand is in our busy cities and often comes along with a need to develop adjoining mixed uses, with consequential complexity for the structures devised.